 Start by technically moving your systems onto S/4HANA

-We can migrate you to S/4HANA but want you to optimise the impact on your business.
+We can migrate you to SAP S/4HANA but want you to optimise the impact on your business.

 There is a two-tiered approach, one that focuses on the technical/software side and one that is more about the functional side of the migration.
 Both are important steps and most customers are involved in both approaches.